ShreyaR/PerceptionGraphs/README.md

 This directory contains subdirectories of all the different methods for solving the GraphEM problem.

-- GraphEM: contains code for our method
+- OurMethod: contains code for our method
+- Baseline: contains baseline